Sports Chiropractor: Injury & Extremity Care

 There are four muscles that are included in the rotator cuff:

-1. Supraspinatus: Holds the humerus in place and helps lift your arm
+1. Supraspinatus: Holds the Humerus in place and helps lift your arm

 2. Infraspinatus: Helps to rotate and extend your shoulder